Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ### Privacy
 > Privacy by design.
 Explain how privacy is protected (GDPR, CCPA, HIPAA, etc.).

 When introducing the feature, we should pay attention to the privacy of the affected data.
-The integrating of the public dashboard feature makes the dashboard data available for all users, if the feature is enabled, but since the data from the dashboard is not affected by the following rules: GDPR, CCPA, etc. Therefore, we don't have to request users' permission to collect and process their data.
+The integrating of the public dashboard feature makes the dashboard data available for all users if the feature is enabled, but since the data from the dashboard is not affected by the following rules: GDPR, CCPA, etc, we don't have to request users' permission to collect and process this kind of data.

 ### Security
 > How relevant data will be secured (Data encryption at rest, etc.).